-Rome Housing Authority is a Public Housing Agency in Rome, New York that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of November 18th, 2019, Rome Housing Authority has 1 waiting lists that are open now or opening soon.
+Rome Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of January 24th, 2021, Rome Housing Authority has 1 waiting lists that are open now or opening soon.

 Rome Housing Authority serves Rome.